-The domain of territorial vulnerability embraces the study of the vulnerability of critical infrastructures as well as their interconnectivity within a given system (?).
-Critical infrastructures are defined (1) by ? as "those structures whose prolonged disruption could cause significant military and economic dislocation" and (2) by the German authority Bundesamt für Sicherheit in der Informationstechnik (?) as "organizations or facilities of key importance to public interest whose failure or impairment could result in detrimental supply shortages, substantial disturbance to public order or similar dramatic impact" (?).
+The domain of territorial vulnerability embraces the study of the vulnerability of critical infrastructures as well as their interconnectivity within a given system (Hellström 2007).
+Critical infrastructures are defined (1) by Moteff et al. (2003) as "those structures whose prolonged disruption could cause significant military and economic dislocation" and (2) by the German authority Bundesamt für Sicherheit in der Informationstechnik (BSI 2004) as "organizations or facilities of key importance to public interest whose failure or impairment could result in detrimental supply shortages, substantial disturbance to public order or similar dramatic impact" (Hellström 2007).
 The aim of such an assessment is not only the evaluation of the vulnerability of all critical facilities, but also the evaluation of the vulnerability that arises from the fact they are interconnected.
 Since tephra fallout has the power of disrupting the functioning of interconnected systems (e.g. road network, electricity lines), this study provides a first attempt to evaluate dynamically possible consequences of such a threat on a large-scale system.

-A complete global analysis of such systems has never been achieved, and would require an enormous amount of precise georeferenced data.
-In our study, we considered (1) the road network, (2) the geographical position of airports, (3) the number of military bases and hospitals averaged for each administrative unit and (4) digital elevation models (DEM). ? reports the disruptions of the road network following the Mount St Helens tephra fall of May 18, 1980, including poor visibility, slippery roads, altered traffic volumes and speed reduction.
+A complete global analysis of such systems has never been achieved and would require an enormous amount of precise georeferenced data.
+In our study, we considered (1) the road network, (2) the geographical position of airports, (3) the number of military bases and hospitals averaged for each administrative unit and (4) digital elevation models (DEM).
+Blong (1984) reports the disruptions of the road network following the Mount St Helens tephra fall of May 18, 1980, including poor visibility, slippery roads, altered traffic volumes and speed reduction.
 Additionally, severe damage to vehicles was reported due to the strong abrasive power of tephra.
-As a result, a maximum value of 10 kg/m2 was defined in this study as enough to paralyse the road network.
+As a result, a maximum value of 100 kg/m was defined in this study as enough to paralyse the road network.
 Airports and air traffic, as previously mentioned, are highly sensitive to tephra.
-Considering that thickness in the order of a few millimetres can already be problematic, this study considers that all airports located within the 1 kg/m2 area (~ 1 mm, using a density of 1000 kg/m3) as non-operational.
-Finally, we assumed that critical facilities such as military bases and hospitals were designed to resist the highest values of tephra load before collapsing (i.e. 300 $\rm kg/m^2).$
+Considering that thickness in the order of a few millimetres can already be problematic, this study considers that all airports located within the 1 kg/m area ( $\sim 1$ mm, using a density of 1,000 kg/m) as non-operational.
+Finally, we assumed that critical facilities such as military bases and hospitals were designed to resist the highest values of tephra load before collapsing (i.e. 300 kg/m).

-Our territorial vulnerability assessment was based on two indicators: i) the number of military bases and hospitals per administrative unit ii) and the cost-distance to the closest airport via the road network, including a topography effect.
-Costdistance mapping is a useful GIS tool which aims at mapping the ease of access between two points, where a low cost represents an easier access.
+Our territorial vulnerability assessment was based on two indicators: i) the number of military bases and hospitals per administrative unit ii) and the cost distance to the closest airport via the road network, including a topography effect.
+Cost-distance mapping is a useful GIS tool which aims at mapping the ease of access between two points, where a low cost represents an easier access.
 Here, we have created a raster from the road network, assigning a higher travel cost to small roads than to primary roads and highways.
 In order to constrain the model to calculate access routes via the road network, a very high travel cost was assigned to any land other land that is not a road.
-The process consists in calculating the cost-distance from any point of our calculation grid to reach the closest airport, adding topographical effects obtained from a digital elevation model.
-Results were then averaged for each administrative level, and combined with the number of military bases and hospitals.
+The process consists in calculating the cost distance from any point of our calculation model.
+Results were then averaged for each administrative level and combined with the number of military bases and hospitals.
 The final value gives an approximation of the travel cost, where a high value means difficulty to travel.